dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere-world.md

 I have wrote a number of posts thus far that have to do with crating a model that is really just a group of mesh objects.
 It is these mesh objects that are used to create an over all model that looks like something.
 This kind of approach might be crude compared to the more professional way of doing this sort of thing that would just involve a single geometry, however I have found that this kind of model still works fine with what it is that I would like to do with three.js.
 This simple tree sphere model is a simple static example of this kind of module that might serve as a good basic starting point for making this sort of thing.
 However I also have a number of other more complex modules that have some kind of animation that can be used with them.

+### Source code examples are also up on Github

+The source code example that I am writing about here can also be [found on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-examples-tree-sphere-world).

 ### Version numbers matter with three.js

-When this post was written I was using three.js revision 127 of three.js.
+When this post was written I was using three.js revision 127 of threejs, and the last time I came a round to do some editing I got them working okay in r146.
 Just like with any other javaScript library it is impotent to keep in mind which version of the library is being used when working out source code examples, as code breaking changes are often made to the public api of the library.

 ## 1 - The World model